kaaproject/kaa-rfcs/0006-cdt-protocol/README.md

 #### Configuration response

-Configuration response message SHOULD be sent by provider in response to a [Configuration request message](#Configuration-request).
+Configuration response message MUST be sent by provider in response to a [Configuration request message](#Configuration-request).
 Provider MUST publish configuration response message to the subject provided in the NATS `replyTo` field of the request.

-Configuration response message payload MUST be an Avro-encoded object with the following schema ([file](./config-response.avsc)):
+Configuration response message payload MUST be an Avro-encoded object with the following schema ([config-response.avsc](./config-response.avsc)):

 ```json
 {